JetBrains/kotless/README.md

 This gives you access to Kotless DSL annotations in your code and sets up Lambda dispatcher inside of your application.

-If you don't have AWS account -- stop here.
-Now you can use `local` task to run application locally and debug it.
+If you don't have an AWS account -- stop here.
+Now you can use `local` task to run the application locally and debug it.

-If you have AWS account and want to perform real deploy -- let's set up everything for it!
+If you have an AWS account and want to perform the real deployment -- let's set up everything for it!
 It's rather simple:

 ```kotlin
 kotless {